gkjohnson/webxr-sandbox/skinned-mesh-batching/README.md

 - Material arrays are not supported.
 - The proxied mesh root is expected to have no parent and not be reparented unless the batching proxy skinned mesh finished with.
 - The skinned proxy meshes geometry bounding boxes are only kept up to date if frustumCulled = true.
+- Duplicate meshes will be retained on the original meshes unless manually deleted.
+They are useful to keep for frustum culling.

 ## TODO